 Best Kids Headphones

-The LilGadgets headphones are a basic pair that offer enough of the good stuff to keep children happy without the bells and whistles that often create a higher price or broken parts.
-We like that these kid's headphones fold for transport and come with a cloth drawstring carrying case that keep them clean and somewhat protect their shape.
-The overall fit and finish are stylish and look nice side-by-side with the other competitors.
-They provide good tonal range and are loud enough even with the volume limiting feature, something not true of all of the competition.
-At least one tester felt these were the most comfortable in the group and chose them as a 1st or 2nd option during testing.
-The Shareport is a fun idea, but besides than sitting on an airplane or car ride, we can't imagine two kids tolerating the closeness required for this feature without an argument of some kind ensuing.These headphones don't feel like the most durable of the lot and they might not survive rough and tumble toddlers.
+The LilGadgets headphones are a basic headset that offers enough good stuff to keep kids happy without the bells and whistles that can translate to a higher price or broken parts.
+We like that these kids' headphones fold for easier transport and come with a cloth drawstring carry bag that keeps them clean and somewhat protects the shape.
+The fit and finish are stylish and look nice compared to the other competitors.
+They provide good tonal range and are loud enough even with the volume limiting feature, something not true of all competition.
+At least one tester felt described this option as the most comfortable and regularly picked them as a 1st or 2nd choice throughout testing.
+The Shareport is a fun idea for allowing two kids to hear the same content.
+Still, besides sitting on an airplane or car ride, we can't imagine two kids tolerating the closeness required for this feature without an argument ensuing (mom, he's tugging on my headphones).These headphones don't feel like the most durable of the lot, and they might not survive rough and tumble toddlers, though ours are still going strong 8 months into testing with kids over the age of 8.
 They also do not offer Bluetooth, which could be a deal-breaker for those looking for a cordless alternative.
 Some users expressed frustration with sound in only one speaker, but ours worked fine, and some testers felt the sound was better than some of the more expensive contenders.
-Overall, we think they're a good selection for most children, and the price is one most parents will like.
+Overall, we think they're a good selection for most children, and the price is one most parents like.

-The Sony ZX Series is a surprisingly inexpensive, high-quality headphone option that has what it takes where it counts.
+The Sony ZX Series is a surprisingly inexpensive, high-quality headphone option with what it takes where it counts.
 We like the padded earmuffs and the tilting earpieces for comfort, as well as the foldable design for compact travel in a backpack.
-These headphones are easy to use, straightforward, and offer impressive sound at thrice the price.
-Kid testers like the plug and go simplicity and parents like the brand name recognition for quality and durability.These are not kid-centric headphones and, as such, lack the fun and features some children desire like lights, bright colors, or cat ears.
-They also don't feel like the most durable pair compared to the others in this lineup and likely won't withstand being stepped on, sat on, squashed under books, or temper tantrums.
-However, they are nice quality and feel durable under typical use.
+These headphones are easy to use, straightforward, and offer impressive sound at thrice the price—kid testers like the plug-and-go simplicity, and parents like the brand name recognition for quality and durability.These are not kid-centric headphones and, as such, lack the fun and features some children desire like lights, bright colors, or cat ears.
+They also don't feel like the most durable pair compared to the others in this lineup, and likely won't withstand being stepped on, sat on, squashed under books, or temper tantrums.
+However, they are of nice quality and feel durable under typical use.
 We like these inexpensive headphones, and given the price, you'll need to buy three pairs before reaching the same price as the lower quality competition.
 Overall, we think parents will love knowing they spent only a little for a lot, and kids will like that the sound is true and clear.

 The Noot kids Headphones are an economical choice that could be good for little ones going on travel.
-This straightforward, no-frills headphone set has a sturdy braided cord, simple size adjustment, and a comfortable fit with padded muffs for over ear wear.
-We like that these headphones fold to reduce size, making them super travel-friendly for most children.
+This straightforward, no-frills headphone set has a sturdy braided cord, simple size adjustment, and a comfortable fit with padded muffs for over-ear wear.
+We like that these headphones fold to reduce the size, making them super travel-friendly for most children.

 We wish these headphones had a volume limiter to stop little ones from blaring music too loudly and potentially damaging eardrums.
 We also wish they had a microphone so they could be used for online school or similar.
 However, if you need a basic pair of headphones for tablets or gaming devices, this set would be a perfect match for kids on the go who need a folding or smaller pair to fit in their backpack or on-board luggage.

-If your child is a gamer or simply wants to look like one, then the BENGOO Gaming Headset is the set for them.
-This futuristic-looking headset includes speakers and a microphone so they can get in on the action of audible interactive gameplay with friends or engage in online school where conversations are mandatory.
-Our testers like the larger earmuffs that hold the entire ear, and they feel the sound is true to life.
-These headphones also have LED lights to increase the fun, though only others can see them and they need to be plugged into a USB port to work (so it won't function with most tablets or handeheld gaming systems).
-Our tests reveal these were a hit for online school and quickly became the envy of other kiddos online.These headphones are sort of bulky compared to the competition, making them a poor choice for younger users (7 and under).
-We experienced some distortion and feedback at higher volumes, but we found this to be helpful in limiting how loud children set their volume (typically a good thing).
-Overall, we think this pair is an excellent choice for kids who want to look as cool as they feel or who spend most of their headphone time playing games or interacting with others online (i.e. school or social distancing).
+If your child is more of a gamer or wants to act like one, then the BENGOO Gaming Headset is the product to consider.
+This futuristic-looking headset includes a microphone so kids can participate in audible interactive gameplay with friends or in online school.
+Our testers liked the larger earmuffs that encompass the ear, and they feel the sound is true to life.
+These headphones also have LED lights to increase the external fun, though only others can see them, and they need to be plugged into a USB port to work (so it won't function with many tablets or handheld gaming systems).
+Our tests reveal these were a hit for online school and quickly became the envy of other kiddos online.These headphones are bulky compared to the competition, making them a poor choice for younger users (7 and under).
+We experienced some distortion and feedback at higher volumes, but we found this to limit how loud children set their volume (typically a good thing).
+Overall, we think this pair is an excellent choice for kids who want to look cool or spend most of their headphone time playing games or interacting with others online for school or social distancing.

-If you're looking for something different or a standout, then the Riwbox Cat Ear are the ones for your little one.
+If you're looking for something different or a standout, then the Riwbox Cat Ear are the ones you want.
 These cute cat ear headphones have Bluetooth capability and LED lights for added fun.
 We like that pairing is easy, the sound is better than average, and kids will beg to use them.These headphones are not the most comfortable and felt too tight on our testers.
 They might be better for younger children (7 and under) or those with smaller heads.
 Also, they feel somewhat fragile, and some users report problems with them breaking or the lights failing.
-We do think these feel like childhood abuse or lack of care could result in a shorter lifespan than some of the competition, at least for the lights and cat ear portions of the set.
-However, the price isn't prohibitive, and even if they only last a year, we suspect kids will have enough fun with them to make them worth the price and the lack of cord means fewer accidental falls from the head.
+We think these feel like childhood abuse or lack of care could result in a shorter lifespan than some of the competition, at least for the set's lights and cat ear portions.
+However, the price isn't prohibitive, and even if they only last a year, we suspect kids will have enough fun with them to make them worth the price, and the lack of cord means fewer accidental falls from the head.

 Toddlers need volume limitations for sure, which is why we like the Snug Play+ for protecting little eardrums from excessive volumes.
 These headphones are small in stature and sound with a design geared to little ones first learning to use headphones.
 We like the lack of loud volume for eardrum protection, and we think the foldable design is perfect for tiny backpacks and little hands.
-The padded muffs are better than in ear models when it comes to toddlers and little ones feel grownup wearing them.Unfortunately, older children find the volume limits frustrating, and because they don't cancel ambient noise, it makes the problem worse.
-They are also small, we mean really small and our 8-year-old tester couldn't even fit them on his head.
+The padded muffs are better than in-ear models for toddlers, and little ones feel grown up wearing them.Unfortunately, older children find the volume limits frustrating, and because they don't cancel ambient noise, it worsens the problem.
+They are also small, we mean really small, and our 8-year-old tester couldn't even fit them on his head.
 But, these headphones aren't designed for older children, and we suspect they'd fit a toddler no sweat.
 Overall, these simple, volume-limiting headphones are an excellent choice for toddlers and parents looking for eardrum protection and a way to avoid hearing "Baby Shark" one more time.

 The Riwbox Bluetooth headphones are similar to their cat-eared counterparts but sans ears.
 These headphones have LED lights that sync to the music little ones are listening to, and kids love to watch the music as it plays.
 This product is Bluetooth capable and syncs easily to the products we tried during testing.
 We think the sound is better than average and like the folding design that makes transporting easier for kids.These headphones are tight and will work best on younger children or those with smaller heads.
 While they fit our older testers, both remarked they were tight, and the ear padding was lacking.
 We also wonder about the quality and how long the LED lights will last as they seemed flimsy compared to some of the competition.
 We caution buying them only for the lights because once those die, they're just heavier headphones.
 However, if your child loves lights and wants a dance party, these light jumping colorful speakers could be the right option for you.

 The MPow headphones offer comfortable earmuffs and easy adjustment.
 The headphones are volume limiting and come with a microphone for communication via smartphones or online venues.
-Testers feel this pair is comfortable, and they liked the overall look.These headphones have subpar sound that lacks both range and volume compared to similar competitors.
-Testers remark that the volume isn't loud enough, and the highest possible volume results in fuzziness.
-The MPow doesn't offer much in the way of features, and there are better options in this review that cost the same or less making these headphones an option we aren't as fond of.
-If you are looking for something to keep as a backup or for a one time use, these might be a go, but we suggest doing a price comparison first before shelling out the cash.
+Testers feel this pair is comfortable, and they liked the overall look.These headphones have a subpar sound that lacks both range and volume compared to similar competitors.
+Testers remark that the volume isn't loud enough and the highest possible volume results in fuzziness.
+The MPow doesn't offer much in the way of features, and there are better options in this review that cost the same or less, making these headphones an option we aren't as fond of.
+If you are looking for something to keep as a backup or for one-time use, these might be a go, but we suggest making a price comparison first before shelling out the cash.

 CozyPhones headbands are super adorable and come in a variety of soft animal patterns.
-Kids like the design and the soft, fleece headband is perfect for laying down or falling asleep.
-The headphones are corded, and the speakers can move inside the band for a somewhat customized placement.This headband is small, seriously small.
+Kids like the design and the soft fleece headband is perfect for laying down or falling asleep.
+The headphones are corded, and the speakers can move inside the band for a somewhat customized placement.This headband is small, tiny even.
 So it is probably best for children five and under (though younger children should be monitored around cords).
 Also, it isn't the best for sound, so if you want high-quality sound with great range and deep bass, you will likely be less than thrilled.
-However, little ones are probably listening to bedtime stories or lullabies, and these speakers work fine for both.
-Though we caution against the use of headphones with cords for sleeping, as little ones could potentially accidentally become entangled in the cord.
+However, little ones probably listen to bedtime stories or lullabies, and these speakers work fine for both.
+We caution against the use of headphones with cords for sleeping, as little ones could accidentally become entangled in the cord.
 If you're looking for something soft, adorable, and kid-centric, this is a potential option for your shortlist.